oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 * [Tips for Success](#tips-for-success)
 * [Notes](#notes)

-## How to find information on this wiki
+## How to find information in the repo and the wiki

 1. In the top-right corner of the repository page, you'll find a search bar.
 Click on it to expand the search options.
 2. Enter the search query you want to use.
 You can search for specific keywords, file names, code snippets, or any other relevant information you're looking for.